-Q: I want to move to Web Server now, but I have paid for an SnS agreement for ERS, what happens to the remaining SnS?
+Q: I want to move to Web Server now, but I have paid for an SnS agreement for ERS.
+What happens to the remaining SnS?

-A: The existing terms of your remaining time on SnS will be converted for an equivalent period of SnS for the vFabric Web Server and Apache Tomcat support product.
+A: The existing terms of your remaining time on SnS will be converted for an equivalent period of SnS for the Pivotal Web Server and Apache Tomcat support product.
 This will be a one-to-one exchange, a translation of the value of your existing SnS to the destination product’s SnS price, which is the same.

-Q: I want to move to Web Server now, but I have paid for a term license for ERS, what happens to the remaining duration on my term license?
+Q: I want to move to Web Server now, but I have paid for a term license for ERS.
+What happens to the remaining duration on my term license?

 A: Your existing subscription will remain in effect until the end of the active term of your contract.
-You should consider purchasing the discounted perpetual vFabric Web Server licenses and appropriate SnS at the time of renewal of your current ERS term license to avoid any subscription overlap.
+You should consider purchasing the discounted perpetual Pivotal Web Server licenses and appropriate SnS at the time of renewal of your current ERS term license to avoid any subscription overlap.

-Q: I have an existing deployment that is going to grow this year, will I be able to purchase additional ERS licenses after July 1, 2013?
+Q: I have an existing deployment that is going to grow this year.
+Will I be able to purchase additional ERS licenses after July 1, 2013?

 A: No, no additional ERS licenses can be purchased after this date.
 We recommend you consider using Web Server.

-Q: I have term licenses that expire after July 1, 2013 but before July 1, 2014, will I be able to renew them after July 1, 2013?
+Q: I have term licenses that expire after July 1, 2013 but before July 1, 2014.
+Will I be able to renew them after July 1, 2013?

-Q: After July 1, 2014, if I have an active SnS agreement will I be able to get patches for my current ERS deployment?
+Q: After July 1, 2014, if I have an active SnS agreement, will I be able to get patches for my current ERS deployment?

 A: No, updates, patches and bug fixes would only be issued prior to July 1, 2014.
-However, it’s been 3 years since the last release of ERS, therefore, the product is considered generally very stable.
+However, it’s been three years since the last release of ERS, therefore, the product is considered generally very stable.

 Q: Can I continue to use ERS after the end of support?